More security steps you can take, beyond good passwords: WordPress Security for People Without Technical WordPress Knowledge.

 That 8 billion per second would be if someone stole a backup of your database, for example.
 If they were going to try logging in to WordPress, perhaps 100-200 attempts per second would be easy, from a single computer.
 How many computers working together in a hacker network could attack your site at once, if you don’t have software limiting the number of attempts?
 I’ve seen over 100,000 in a night, from about 10 computers.

 Making Secure Passwords You Can Remember

 Obviously one way to make your password (pass phrase) more secure is use at least one word that is not in that tiny dictionary of most popular words.
-Engineering, scientific, medical, foreign language, or any other more obscure words will do; but they have to be easy for you to remember, and remember how to spell.
+Engineering, scientific, medical, or any other more obscure words will do; but they have to be easy for you to remember, and remember how to spell.
 (Or, remember consistently how to mis-spell).
 Common foreign language words are also in hacker dictionaries, but less common ones are good to use; pick a language that is not common in the websites you use.

 Making a Memorable Secure Password Phrase

-You need a very secure password for your master password for your password keeper software, and for the very few sites that you log into often (e.g. the “editor” password for your WordPress site, but not the administrator password for your site).
-These passwords have to be very easy to remember and easy for you to type.
+You need a very secure password as the master password for your password keeper software, for your computer login, and for the very few sites that you log into often.

 To make a good password phrase for your password keeper, see my post on that.